GenAI4DPS/advances-challenges/_pages/accepted-papers.md

  - **Authors** - Francesco Zangrillo, Stefano Lodi and Gianluca Moro
    - **Title** - Diagnosing the Optimal Prompt Trick: A Case Study on the Effectiveness of Prompt Engineering in Medical Question Answering

- - **Authors** - Lurong Pan
-   - **Title** - Design and feasibility study of Internet based knowledge tracking and mapping system for life long education

  - **Authors** - Bridget Wu, Cameron Jones, Ishfaq Ahmad and Addison Clark
    - **Title** - A Quick Overview of Robot Cooking